-When you get a long-term supply of drugs, your cost sharing may be lower.
-The plan offers two ways to get a long-term supply (also called an "extended supply") of "maintenance" drugs on our plan's Drug List.
+The plan offers two (2) ways to get a long-term supply (also called an extended supply) of maintenance drugs on our plan's Drug List.
 (Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)

-- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs at a lower cost-sharing amount.
-Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
+- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+Your Pharmacy Directory https://healthplan.memorialhermann.org/medicare-advantage/pharmacy-benefits/pharmacy-directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
 You can also call Customer Service for more information. - 2.
 You may also receive maintenance drugs through our mail-order program.
 Please see Section 2.3 for more information.
-Tier 5 drugs are not eligible for an extended Day Supply (more than a month's supply).